How to specify the CodeRush user information and use it inside text expansions

 //----------------------------------------------------------------------- // <copyright file=""«?FileName»"" company=""«?GetUserInfo(Company)»""> // Author: «?GetUserFirstName» «?GetUserLastName» // Copyright (c) «?GetUserInfo(Company)», Inc. All rights reserved. // </copyright> //-----------------------------------------------------------------------

-Once this template get expanded, you will see, inserted, a header similar to this:
+Once this template is expanded, you will see, inserted, a header similar to this:

 //----------------------------------------------------------------------- // <copyright file=""C:\Projects\TestClass.cs"" company=""DevExpress""> // Author: Alex Skorkin // Copyright (c) DevExpress, Inc. All rights reserved. // </copyright> //-----------------------------------------------------------------------

-Bear in mind that you can put this header automatically into all source files of your solution via a single keystroke.
+Bear in mind that you can put this header into all source files of your solution automatically with a single keystroke.
 To learn more, please read the appropriate topic.
 I hope you find this interesting.